 Even LOW amounts of heavy metals can be harmful. —Ellen Silbergeld, Ph.D., a professor at John Hopkins University

 Our cell, tissue and organ function are impaired anywhere toxic metals are deposited.
 In addition to causing direct damage, the toxic metals also cause damage by displacing nutritional minerals in key positions in cellular function, which results in slowing down or stopping these functions altogether. –Jonathan Wright, M.D.,

 It’s not possible to completely avoid exposure to toxic metals (Singh 2011), but one can minimize exposure by eating organic foods, filtered water, and healthier lifestyle choices.
 Even those who are not occupationally-exposed carry certain metals in their body as a result of exposure from other sources, such as food, beverages, air and the environment.
 It’s possible to reduce metal toxicity risk through dietary, environmental and lifestyle choices that diminish the probability of harmful heavy metal uptake and promote the safe metabolism or excretion of ingested heavy metals.

-In part Part 2 of this article, I cover dietary, nutrition, supplements and lifestyle preventative measures to reduce the risk of heavy metal toxicity, and safe and effective methods to detox heavy metals.
+In part Part 2 of this article, I cover dietary, nutrition, supplements, environmental strategies and preventative lifestyle measures to reduce the risk of heavy metal toxicity, and safe and effective methods to detox heavy metals.

-There are various methods of testing to detect toxic heavy metal body burdens that include:
+There are various methods of testing to detect heavy metal toxicity include:

 In 2005, my test results indicated extremely high levels of lead.
-In part 2 of this article, I share the tips that I personally followed (and continue to follow) to detox, safely chelate and reduce the high levels of lead from my body.
+In part 2 of this article, I share the tips that I personally followed (and continue to follow) to detox, safely chelate and reduce the high levels of lead from my accumulating in my body.